codeoz-com/codeoz-code-convention/plugin_and_module_naming.md

-## Module Defines
+## Defines
-Module defines for an example Module called "Template A"
+Plugin/Module defines, following examples are for a Module called "Template A"
 ```
 module_name       :  Template A
 module_name_us    :  Template_A